MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/update-delete-entities-using-web-api.md

 ---
-title: "Update and delete entities using the Web API (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Update and delete entities using the Web API (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "Read how to perform update and delete operations on entities using the Web API" ms.custom: "" ms.date: 05/09/2018